hb9kns/plog/README.md

 	# prefix for text file names
 	fprefix='t'

-	# mark for draft texts (must be at beginning of one line)
+	# mark for publication-ready texts (must be at beginning of one line)
-	draft='DRAFT'
+	pubready=':publish'

 	# archive directory for processed texts
 	arch='Archiv'